commercetools/merchant-center-application-kit/playground/README.md

   <b>Merchant Center Starter Application.</b>
 </p>

-This repository contains an example application to run within a [Merchant Center](https://mc.commercetools.com) environment.

-## Documentation

-⏳ _coming soon_

-> NOTE: until there is a proper documentation we recommend to look into the npm packages of `@commercetools-frontend` to check their READMEs and understand what you can use to build the application.
-In particular, we recommend looking at the [`@commercetools-frontend/ui-kit`](https://github.com/commercetools/ui-kit) package as well as `@commercetools-frontend/sdk`, `@commercetools-frontend/application-shell`, `@commercetools-frontend/application-shell-connectors`.
-Look also at the example implementation to see how to combine the main elements.
+This is a playground application to develop and help testing some of the features from the `application-kit` [packages](../packages).

 ### Getting started

 Before you jump into developing the application, there are some important information to know beforehand:

 - the project demonstrate how to set up and develop a Merchant Center Application
-- a Merchant Center Application is a runnable React application, developed and built using the `mc-scripts` package provided by commercetools (_if you're familiar with `react-scripts`, it works very similarly to that_)
+- a Merchant Center Application is a runnable React application, developed and built using the [`mc-scripts`](../packages/mc-scripts) package
   - the `mc-scripts start` command will start a webpack development server
   - the `mc-scripts build` command will bundle the production assets into the `dist` folder
 - the Merchant Center itself is composed by multiple applications running behind a proxy, each one of those serving a specific part of the overall Merchant Center (_e.g. dashboard, products, discounts_)
-- building a "custom" Merchant Center Application, means building a new part of the overall Merchant Center, where eventually this "custom" app will be hosted by you and served from the proxy within the commercetools systems (_more on that will come soon_)
+- building a "custom" Merchant Center Application means building a new part of the overall Merchant Center, where eventually the "custom" app will be hosted by you and served from the proxy within the commercetools systems (_more on that will come soon_)
 - in order to have the same main structure and "bootstrap" logic across the different applications, we built a component called `ApplicationShell` that MUST be rendered by each application within their entry points
   - the `ApplicationShell` contains among other things the `NavBar` component, where you see the "links" on the left-side menu
   - the `NavBar` component is shared across all the different applications, and needs to contain the main links of all the applications